Fibromyalgia: A problem of over diagnosis of psychiatric disorders? Under diagnosis of cervical spine instability?

-Fibromyalgia syndrome (FMS) affects an estimated 6 to 8 million people.
-A chronic disorder affecting mostly women, the condition is characterized by widespread musculoskeletal pain, fatigue, poor sleeping patterns and multiple tender points that occurs in precise, localized areas, particularly in the neck, spine, shoulders, and hips.
+Fibromyalgia syndrome (FMS) is a chronic disorder affecting mostly women.
+The condition is characterized by widespread musculoskeletal pain, fatigue, poor sleeping patterns and multiple tender points that occurs in precise, localized areas, particularly in the neck, spine, shoulders, and hips.
 There is also controversy surrounding a fibromyalgia diagnosis.
 Let’s explore that controversy first.